michael-ruan/crawler/README.md

 `crawler` is a crawler program that using `BeautifulSoup` and `urllib2`.
 I use it to catch information from www.douban.com (豆瓣) and www.zhihu.com (知乎).

-`douban_spider/book_spider.py` is the crawler program to get book list for a particular the key.
+`douban_spider/book_spider.py` is the crawler program to get book list for a particular the keyword.
+It needs one parameter, for example, `$python book_spider.py bigdata`.

 `douban_spider/bloom_filter.py` is a simple bloom filter, it needs two parameters, `size of array` and `number of probes`.